kurtsson/jekyll-multiple-languages-plugin/README.md

 The first language in the array will be the default language, English, German and French will be added in to separate subfolders.

-To avoid redundancy, it is possible to exclude files and folders from beeing copied to the localization folders.
+To avoid redundancy, it is possible to exclude files and folders from being copied to the localization folders.

 ```yaml
 exclude_from_localizations: ["javascript", "images", "css"]
 ```
-In code these specific files should be referenced via `baseurl_root`.
+In code, these specific files should be referenced via `baseurl_root`.
 E.g.

 ```
 <link rel="stylesheet" href="{{ "/css/bootstrap.css" | prepend: site.baseurl_root }}"/>
 ```

-###i18n
+### Folder structure
-Create this folder structure in your Jekyll project as an example:
+Create a folder called `_i18n` and add sub-folders for each language, using the same names used on the `languages` setting on the `_config.yml`:

   - /_i18n/sv.yml
   - /_i18n/en.yml